theripper93/wall-height/README.md

 4) In the Token Attacher Macro compendium `Example Macros` run `(TA) Migrate Actors for Wall Height` and `(TA) Migrate Compendiums for Wall Height` Macros waiting for each one to finish.
 5) Done, you are now migrated to the new data structure - You can repeat this process how many times you want.

+*Note: you can check the progress of the Token Attacher macros in the console (F12)

 ---

 This Module adds the ability to give a vertical height to walls, this means that tokens can look and move under\over them depending on their elevation.
 To further enhance the threedimensionality of your experience the use of [Levels](https://github.com/theripper93/Levels) is suggested as well!